 Regardless of where we’re from, we all seek a sense of belonging.
 We all want to thrive, we all want to find our element, our place, our passion.

-In our work on the KIPP Through College team, we try to help our alumni on that path toward discovery.
+In our work on the KIPP Forward team, we try to help our alumni on that path toward discovery.

 We try to help them find their sense of belonging, and as they search—either on a college campus or in a career—we help them navigate the labyrinth of obstacles that may trip them up.